2025-PSYC-259/259-langbasics-importing/README.md

 # 259-langbasics-importing
 Introduction to R language and data importing

-This project contains R code with an accompanying presentation.
-The presentation is contained in the "docs" folder.
-The remaining folders contain standalone code for students to use on their own.
+This project contains R code with an accompanying tutorial.

-To view the presentation, visit: https://github.com/2025-PSYC-259/259-langbasics-importing/blob/a6c35512fd7a078920e4a01ce8f79e83500c7f1b/slides.pdf